NewMountain/notesForVimDev/README.md

 ```
 Now that we have that, we can see we have git integration upon opening the file.
 Let's do a few basic git commands.

 This is a test of git add.

+Nice.
+This is a little off at first, but I could see myself qucikly getting used to this.

+### Make a python file then walk through the configuration

+So let's use NERDTree to create a new python directory and then file.
+Write a python so bad that the editor can't help but yell at us, then fix it.

+That all went well.
+This seems to be working well now.